On Air Now 05:00 PM - 07:00 PM

 JW: The utility staffers explained that the spill during Debby was caused by a clogged pipe between storage tanks at the water treatment plant.
 Commissioner questions focused on the clogged pipe and how to prevent it from happening again.

 The only one who questioned why so much water was flowing into the treatment plant in the first place was Tomasko.
-He brought up the possible need of lining leaky old clay pipes – many of them privately owned – that load up with stormwater during hurricanes and overwhelm the water treatment plant.
+He brought up the possible need of lining leaky old pipes – many of them privately owned – that load up with stormwater during hurricanes and overwhelm the water treatment plant.

 DT: I think part of it is lining your wastewater collection system is going to be really, really helpful.
 That’s not necessarily going to solve all your problems, but wastewater is more impactful than stormwater.
 It just is.